ferru97/Rai-Net-Access-Battlers---Official/README.md

 Open a PL on the *DEV* branch to propose a change or open an Issue to suggest a change, report a bug, or discuss a feature

-## Contributions
-The content of this project itself is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html)

 ## Donation
 If you like this project, you can give me a cup of coffee :)